varabyte/kotter/README.md

 For example, the `input()` method doesn't make sense in an `offscreen` or `aside` context (as those aren't interactive).
 Therefore, its definition looks like `fun MainRenderScope.input(...) { ... }`

-***Note**:, `OffscreenRenderScope` and `AsideRenderScope` both inherit from `OneShotRenderScope`, which is named for render passes designed to only ever run a single time, unlike `MainRenderScope` which is potentially dynamic and interactive. `OneShotRenderScope` might be useful if for some reason you wanted to define an extension method that excludes just the main render scope, although if I'm honest I can't currently think of one.*

 **4 - `RunScope`**

 ```kotlin